QuantEcon/lecture-source-py/source/rst/numba.rst

-(We say that the operator ``+`` is *overloaded* --- its action depends on the type of the objects on which it acts)
+(We say that the operator ``+`` is *overloaded* --- its action depends on the type of the objects on which it acts).

-As a result, Python must check the type of the objects and then call the correct operation
+As a result, Python must check the type of the objects and then call the correct operation.

-This involves substantial overheads
+This involves substantial overheads.

 Static Types
 ^^^^^^^^^^^^^^^^